New York State's Occupant Restraint Law

 CHILDREN IN SEAT BELTS

 Exception: A child more than four feet nine inches tall or more than 100 pounds is allowed to use a seat belt that has both a lap belt and a shoulder harness.
-To use the seat belt, the child must be able to sit straight up against the vehicle's seat back with his or her knees bent comfortably over the edge of the seat.
+To use the seat belt, the child must be able to sit straight up against the vehicle's seat back with both knees bent comfortably over the edge of the seat.
 The lap belt should be placed low and tight across the upper thighs; the shoulder belt should rest tightly but comfortably across the child's chest and shoulder (collar bone) without touching the throat.
 If the seat belt does not fit properly, the child should use a booster seat with a lap and shoulder belt.